seigo07/RNN_Stock_Price_Prediction/README.md

 # Project

-Advanced Regression Techniques.
+RNN Stock Price Prediction.

 ## Description

-This is the system of regression models that can accurately predict the future stock prices.
+This is the regression system that can accurately predict the future stock prices using several models: LSTM, GRU, and ARIMA.
-This system analyzes stock prices of your favorite stocks for several years.
-ARIMA, LSTM, and GRU models are used as an algorithms.
+Specify the stock price of your favourite stock, train the model using about three years of data, and output trading results for one year.

 ## Getting Started